DASILVAFARIATom/MojoModules/README.md

 # Møjø Modules
-Free audio plugins made with JUCE
+Free audio plugins made with JUCE by Tom DA SILVA-FARIA.
+Do not hesitate to contact me for comments, bugs report or anything else ! :)

 ## Tremøjø :
 Tremøjø is an advanced **tremolo unit** :